 Please enable JavaScript in your browser to complete this form.

-Our home is built on a hill, making a patio impossible from the main level.
+Our home (tour our before and after here) is built on a hill, making a patio impossible from the main level.
 It’s partially enclosed by the screened in porch, the house wall and the breakfast nook, with just one side opening to the yard.

-Rather than opening up to a garden or yard space, decks tend to feel more confined, limiting both the view and access to your yard.
-I wanted to find a way to minimize that feeling and redefine this outdoor space as a room on its own.
+Rather than opening up to a garden or yard space, decks tend to feel a little more confined.
+I wanted to find a way to redefine this outdoor space as a room.
+Deck paint was the perfect solution!

 Open doors into a dining room leading out to a white painted deck.